segmentio/segment-docs/src/personas/sql-traits.md

 ### Step 1.
 Set up a warehouse source

 We currently support Redshift, Postgres, Snowflake, and BigQuery as data warehouse sources for SQL traits.
-The setup process for BigQuery is a bit different as it _requires_ a service user.
+The set up process for BigQuery is a bit different as it _requires_ a service user.

 For any warehouse, we recommend that you create a separate read-only user for building SQL traits.